uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Ten ♠/Swords
   + upright: failure, collapse, defeat, deep wounds, betrayal, loss, crisis, painful endings.
   + reversed: can't get any worse, can only get better, inevitability.
++ The Wanderer's Oracle: Rain Clouds ‖ Light
+  + situation: A sun shower--the Wanderer is bathed in bright sunlight, even as it continues to rain on them. (kitsune no yomeiri 狐の嫁入り; "the fox's wedding")
+  + admonition: Enjoy this brief moment of clarity, despite the rain.
+Were you able to see a rainbow?
 + Bible: Genesis 1:1b - ...God created...
 + Additional Concepts:
   + "What's the worst that can happen?"